lindsaymarkward/go-avr-yamaha/README.md

-# go-ync
+# go-avr-yamaha
-go-ync is a library for communicating with Yamaha AVR (Audio Video Receivers) using the YNC (Yamaha Network Command) protocol written in Go.
+go-avr-yamaha is a library for communicating with Yamaha AVR (Audio Video Receivers) using the YNC (Yamaha Network Command) protocol written in Go.

-Designed to suit usage as a library for Ninja Sphere driver: sphere-yamaha
+Designed to suit usage as a library for Ninja Sphere driver (driver-avr-yamaha)

 Supports changing/setting: